sta-212-f19/website/content/policies.md

 #### Unannounced Quizzes

-Classes will periodically end with an unannounced quiz on the topics previously covered.
+Classes will periodically have an unannounced quiz on the topics previously covered.
 These will be short (~10 minute) quizzes designed to ensure that you are doing the reading / following the material covered.

 Quizzes cannot be made up.
 It is expected that you may miss a quiz due to missing class a time or two; to account for this, two quizzes for each student will be dropped.